 AUSTIN DE BESCHE has been a cinematographer for over forty years.
 His credits include the feature films Return of the Secaucus 7 and Lianna (both directed by John Sayles); On Thin Ice, an Emmy-winning anti-drug documentary; I'm a Stranger Here Myself, a feature-length documentary about famed director Nicholas Ray; television work for "Cheers" and "St. Elsewhere"; and corporate films and commercials numbered in the thousands.
 He co-photographed Voices of the Children, a documentary on Holocaust survivors, which won a National Emmy in 1999. de Besche's award-winning Pilgrimage into the Past, a documentary he produced, directed and photographed, tells the story of a Holocaust survivor who was, with thousands of others, part of a forced death march just before the end of the Second World War.

-TOWNES COATES is a producer whose credits include Bigga Than Ben, Queer City, Pearblossom, Chris/tina, and Gayby.
-Prior to his film work, he spent two decades as a commercial and non-profit communications professional working for a wide range of healthcare, charitable, civil rights, and public policy organizations.
-Coates also served on the research staff of the Johns Hopkins School of Medicine, coordinating an international cancer treatment program.
+TOWNES COATES is a writer and producer whose credits include Bigga Than Ben, Queer City, Pearblossom, Chris/tina, and Gayby.
+Prior to his film work, he spent two decades as a commercial and non-profit communications professional working for a wide range of healthcare, civil rights, and public policy organizations.
+Coates also served on the research staff of the Johns Hopkins School of Medicine with an international cancer treatment program.

 CHRISTOPHER BRAM is the author of nine novels and three books of nonfiction.
 His novel Father of Frankenstein became the Academy Award-winning film Gods and Monsters.
 His screenplays include Dangerous Music, and serving as a writer and story editor on documentaries including Queer City.
 He teaches at the Gallatin School of New York University.